11 Best Places to Backpack In Europe

-I’ve been to nearly every country in Europe, and I have a lot of opinions one where is and ISN’T a good backpacker destination.
-Which is why I’m SO excited to share with you my 11 favorite destinations for backpacking Europe!
+I’ve been to nearly every country in Europe, and I have a lot of opinions on where to backpack in Europe (and where not to go).
+In this post, I’ll split the beans on my 11 favorite cities, countries, and hidden destinations for backpacking Europe!

 And while Croatia was once a hidden gem, the secret is officially out.
 For the last few years, Croatia has been THE hot destination in Europe – not just for backpackers, but for every kind of traveler.
 And with popularity comes high prices.